Rural Iowa Town Tears Itself Apart Over a Harvey Milk Book

 “The whole point of this policy is that we don’t want things getting slipped by us, things the board would never have approved of,” she said before recalling the horror of someone once asking the sexual orientation of her 13-year-old child.

 “Which is basically saying, ‘Who do you want to have intercourse with?’”
-Andregg said, wrongly conflating sexual identity with sexual attraction.
+Andregg said, minimizing the concept of sexual identity.
 “I don’t want my 13-year-old asked that question.
 And then when she doesn’t know, they call her asexual, and she’s not.
 She’s a normal, healthy child.”

 Andregg did not address the removal of the Harvey Milk children’s book or what is considered appropriate reading material for kids in an emailed comment to The Daily Beast Tuesday.
 Instead, she provided comments on an unrelated proposal she mentioned during the board meeting about improving the library’s process of obtaining books.